jelastic-jps/mysql-cluster/addons/recovery/docs/Manual recovery guide.md

 #### Container recovery

 After successful redeployment check whether the mentioned above configuration files are available.
-If not see chapter below [Configuration file restoration](#configuration-file-restoration)
+If not see chapter below [Configuration file restoration](#configuration-file-restoration).

 Then open WebSSH session and stop **mysql** service with command: